scottwallacesh/alertify/README.md

 * Listens on port 8080 by default.
 * Forwards `resolved` alerts, if not disabled.
 * Resolved alerts delete the original alert, if enabled.
+* Requires a Gotify app key to send alerts to Gotify
+* Requires a Gotify client key to delete original alert on resolution
 * Defaults, if not sent:
   | Field       | Default value |
   |-------------|---------------|